willynilly/cff2toml/README.md

 ## Usage

-### Updating pyproject.toml with metadata from CITATION.cff
+### Update pyproject.toml with metadata from CITATION.cff

 ```python
 from cff2toml import update_pyproject_toml_with_citation_cff